New Orleans Beyond Bourbon Street – Things to do in The Big Easy Besides Rue de Bourbon

-2. Cable Car Through the Garden District
+2. Ride a Cable Car Through the Garden District

 5. Visit historic Jackson Square

 Jackson Square is the heart of New Orleans.
-You can’t miss the iconic St. Louis Cathedral, which is the oldest Catholic cathedral in continuous use within the United States.
+You can't miss the iconic St. Louis Cathedral, the oldest Catholic cathedral in continuous use in the United States.
+The adjacent Ursuline Convent Museum offers an opportunity for more info and self-guided tours for a small fee.

 6. Eat beignets

-7. Eat all the food because YOLO
+7. Eat all the Delicious food

 I recently visited NOLA for a conference and stayed at The Pontchartrain, the lounge with the Lil Wayne painting was worth checking out.
 And it’s right in the garden district which I loved!